MileHacker Logo

 Long-Term Stay

 For stays longer than a week, consider renting an apartment or house via Airbnb or local agencies.
-This arrangement presents more space, a kitchen for self-catering, and an opportunity to live like a local.
+This arrangement provides more space, a kitchen for self-catering, and an opportunity to live like a local.
 Focus on exploring nearby towns and villages not typically on tourist itineraries, perhaps taking language lessons (Darija or French), and generally moving at a slower pace, savoring daily routines.

 Interest-Based Routes